Local travel

 The University supports staff and students with disabilities who need a parking permit and will continue to take the travel needs of people with disabilities into account, including users of wheelchairs, people with visual and mobility impairments and those with assistance dogs.
 Any measures introduced to manage the demand to travel by car will not restrict access to parking for those with disabilities and caring responsibilities

-The University’s vehicle fleet is now 11% electric.
-Freight and post have already been consolidated through the University internal mail service, which delivers more than a million items per year by bike and zero-emission electric vehicle.
+The University's vehicle fleet is now 11% electric.
+Freight and post have already been consolidated through the University's mail service, which delivers more than a million items per year by bike and zero-emission electric vehicle.

 The University is committed to helping our staff choose ways of travelling on a day-to-day basis.